Richard Burgi

 Richard William Burgi (/ˈbɜːrɡi/, born July 30, 1958) is an American film and television actor best known for the roles of Det.
-Jim Ellison on The Sentinel and as Karl Mayer on Desperate Housewives.
+Jim Ellison on The Sentinel, as Karl Mayer on Desperate Housewives and as Kevin Carroll on the first season of 24.
 He also portrayed Paul Hornsby in the ABC daytime soap opera General Hospital, and Ashland Locke in the CBS daytime soap opera The Young and the Restless.
-He is of Swiss and Scots-Irish descent.

 Early life

 Burgi was born in the suburbs of New Jersey in Montclair, New Jersey.
 His family was involved in community theatre.
 His brother, Chuck Burgi, is a well-known rock drummer who as of 2023 has been touring with Billy Joel.
 After high school, Burgi travelled through the US and Europe, taking odd jobs.